Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon RX 5600, which makes use of a 7 nm design.
+Compare all that to the Radeon RX 5600, which uses a 7 nm design.
 AMD has clocked the core speed at 1375 MHz.
-The GDDR6 RAM is set to run at a speed of 1500 MHz on this specific card.
+The GDDR6 memory runs at a frequency of 1500 MHz on this model.
 It features 2048 SPUs as well as 128 TAUs and 64 Rasterization Operator Units.

 Display Graphs